true-myth/true-myth/README.md

 myInteger.map(x => x * 3); // Nothing
 ```

 We received `Nothing` back as our value, which isn't particularly useful, but it
 also didn't halt our program in its tracks!

 `Result` is similar to `Maybe`, except it packages up the result of an operation
-(like a network request) whether it's a success or a failure and lets us unwrap
+(like a network request) whether it's a success (an `Ok`) or a failure (an
-the package at our leisure.
-Whether you get back a 200 or a 401, you can pass
+`Err`) and lets us unwrap the package at our leisure.
+Whether you get back a 200
-the box around the same either way; the methods and properties it has are not
+or a 401 for your HTTP request, you can pass the box around the same either way;
+the methods and properties the container has are not dependent upon whether
-dependent upon whether there is shiny new data or a big red error inside.
+there is shiny new data or a big red error inside.

+- [ ] TODO: comments on type safety via TS and Flow

 ## Design philosophy

-The design aims of this library are:
+The design aims for True Myth are:

 -   to be as idiomatic as possible in JavaScript
 -   to support a natural functional programming style